 But with any journey, expect twists and turns…

 There were a few issues.

-- The previous owner used off-brand products that weren’t selling.
+- The previous owner stocked the machine with off-brand products that weren’t selling.

 - Some inventory didn’t sell through fast enough.
-So instead of selling everything, I was throwing products away.
+So instead of selling everything, I ended up throwing some products away.

 - There was also another competing machine right next to mine.